descope-sample-apps/wordpress-plugin/README.md

 You will notice a new logout page that is created when you activate the plugin in your WordPress website.
 This page will automatically clear all cookies and invalid your refresh tokens using the WebJS SDK.

-From that page, you can link any button or
+From that page, you can link any button or text to that page (`https://<your wordpress website base url>/descope-logout`) and it will automatically log your user out and invalidate all of the cookies.

-1. If you would like to create an entirely new page for logout, all you have to do is create a new page in your WordPress admin page, create a new shortcode block in the page body, and then add the `[descope-logout]` tag.
-This page doesn't need to contain anything else, as the user will automatically be redirected to the login page after the authentication cookie is unset.

-2. If you would like to contain logout in clickable text or a button somewhere within a page, you will have to embed the HTML link `https://<your wordpress website base url>/wp-content/plugins/wordpress-plugin/src/descope-logout.php` into the text or button.
-This will also redirect you to the login page, after the unset the authentication cookie.

 ---